harumuki/thorsten-hans.com/_posts/2017-08-21-using-azure-files-in-kubernetes-deployments-with-asp-net-core.md

 ```

-So that’s a lot.
-But let’s look at the essential things.
+So that's a lot.
+But let's look at the essential things.
 Most important is the *volume* definition underneath volumes.
-That’s where we provide a name for our volume and forward the configuration values from our *secret*(referenced by name).
+That's where we provide a name for our volume and forward the configuration values from our *secret*(referenced by name).
 We also specify the volume to be read-only because our API is only allowed to serve files from there.

 The second thing is inside of the container definition. we *mount* the `volume` to a local directory at `/app/mnt/azure` and again the `volume` that should be mounted if referenced by its name `azure-fs` in our example.